bshancili/LoncaCaseStudy/README.md

-# Product Importer
+# Scraper Pipeline - Product Entry

 ## Overview

-The **Product Importer** is a Python script that parses an XML file containing product information and imports the data into a MongoDB database.
+The **Scraper Pipeline - Product Entry** is a Python script that parses an XML file containing product information and imports the data into a MongoDB database.

 ## Installation